 However, you should also note that not all cases of capsular contracture need surgical treatment.
 Mild cases may not progress or even be visible.

 Work With a Board Certified Plastic Surgeon.

-In my own practice every effort is made to minimize this risk.
+In my own practice, every effort is made to minimize this risk.
 Patients are asked to stop any medications that could increase the risk of bleeding.
-We ask them to limit activities post-operatively that could lead to bleeding as well.
+We ask them to limit post-operatively activities that could also lead to bleeding.
 Massage is begun to help soften the capsule and position the implants as the patient heals.
-In surgery, all patients receive antibiotics and the implants and pockets are irrigated with antibiotic solutions.
+In surgery, all patients receive antibiotics, and the implants and pockets are irrigated with antibiotic solutions.

-We avoid touching the implants unless necessary and for gel implants I use an implant funnel that minimizes touching.
+We avoid touching the implants unless necessary.
+For gel implants, I use an implant funnel that minimizes touching.